raspbian-addons/raspbian-addons/README.md

 # [Raspbian Addons](http://chunky-milk.github.io/raspbian-addons/)
-This repository hosts extra software for Raspberry Pi.
-It fully supports 32-bit debian-based operating systems.
+An APT repository for packages/software that can't be found in the RPi repositories.
+Fully supports 32-bit debian-based operating systems (ARM).
 See below for information on 64-bit support.

 Here are some examples of what this repository includes:
 - BalenaEtcher